 Personal information is collected when a Supporter supplies it to us voluntarily; for example, by purchasing tickets to an exhibition, registering for a program, making a donation, engaging with us on social media, entering a contest or subscribing to our e-newsletter.

-- contact information (including salutation, name, professional title, home and business address, phone number and email address)
+- contact information (including salutation, name, professional title, company name, home and business address, phone number and email address)

 - the type of ROM membership purchased and the contact information for the primary and secondary cardholder for the membership